erroronline1/caro/readme.md

 _client-object handles module specific recurring tasks of form preparations (./js/utility.js)

+Special note: use _client.application.debug(...) to write to console.
+This method handles the main configuration for enabled debugging.

 ## Backend design
 There is a UTILITY class handling
 * parsing of requests